jkeresman01/Just-an-LSP/README.md

 # Just-an-LSP
-Just-an-LSP is an attempt to build a Language Server for the C++ programming language.
+Just-an-LSP is an attempt to build a toy Language Server for the C++ programming language.

 # LSP overivew
 The idea behind the Language Server Protocol (LSP) is to standardize the protocol for how tools and servers communicate, so a single Language Server can be re-used in multiple development tools, and tools can support languages with minimal effort.